mathieufrh/laravel-awx/README.md

 ```bash
 $ php artisan vendor:publish
 ```
+and select `Provider: Sdwru\Awx\AwxServiceProvider`

 This will create a `config/awx.php` file in your app that you can modify to set your configuration.
 Also, make sure you check for changes to the original config file in this package between releases.

-There are two config options:
+The following options should not be changed.

 ##### Default Connection Name

-This option (`'default'`) is where you may specify which of the connections below you wish to use as your default connection for all work.
-Of course, you may use many connections at once using the manager class.
-The default value for this setting is `'main'`.
+This option (`'default'`) is from the upstream code for changing http clients.
+We only use guzzle in this package so the default value for this setting should be left at `'main'`.

 ##### Awx Connections

 This option (`'connections'`) is where each of the connections are setup for your application.
-Example configuration has been included, but you may add as many connections as you would like.
+We only use guzzle in this application.

+#### Oauth credentials

+Gets the AWX password grant credentials from the Laravel .env file.

+#### API

+Gets the API configuration from the Laravel .env file

 ## Usage